-Low-level concerns are those that do not meet the harm threshold, but they still need to be reported.
-If staff think they have observed behaviour that might be classed as of low-level concern they should report the incident to the DSL, or the Principal, if it is about the DSL.
+Low-level concerns that do not meet the harm threshold still need to be reported.
+If staff think they have observed behaviour that might be classed as of low-level concern they should report the incident to the Head who will triage with the DSL, unless it is about the DSL.
+If it involves the Head concerns should go directly to the Designated Governor for Safeguarding.